Juan-LukeKlopper/OxideAgent/README.md

 ## Overview

 OxideAgent is a sophisticated AI agent that provides a powerful command-line interface to interact with local language models through the Ollama platform.
 It offers a unique blend of local-first architecture with cloud-capable extensibility through MCP server integration.

+This project has undergone a comprehensive refactoring to improve its architecture, modularity, and maintainability:
+- **Modular Architecture**: Clean separation of core logic and interface implementations
+- **Interface Abstraction**: Support for multiple interface types (TUI, future Web, Telegram, etc.)
+- **Configuration Management**: Centralized configuration with validation
+- **Dependency Injection**: Service container for managing component dependencies
+- **Enhanced Event System**: Robust event system for communication between components
+- **Testing Infrastructure**: Comprehensive testing framework with unit and integration tests

 ## Features